tesseract-ocr/tessdoc/Planning.md

 * #### ARM SIMD support for dot product [#519](https://github.com/tesseract-ocr/tesseract/issues/519)

 * #### Using OpenMP for dot product [#983](https://github.com/tesseract-ocr/tesseract/issues/983)

+* #### Remove deprecated code
+  This does not include OpenCL or the old Tesseract engine.

 * ####  Issue 1353: Patch for /training/tessopt.cpp (see [pull request 13](https://github.com/tesseract-ocr/tesseract/pull/13))
   It looks like it is not possible to run more than one training in the same process.
 The pull request describes a possible fix, but does not include a complete implementation (low priority).